 Section or Course Combination

-ITS will create a main course that combines enrollments from multiple courses or sections, and enables a professor to monitor multiple courses or sections within one location.
-New Spring 2019!
-You can try this yourself — HOWTO.
-Or, to have us do it, please submit a request by email (firstname.lastname@example.org) or phone (315) 228-7111
+You can also combine Moodle courses into a single course shell (see HOW-TO Merge Moodle Courses) or ask us to do so.
+Combination creates a new course that combines enrollments from multiple courses or sections, letting you manage and monitor content in one location.
+To have us do it, please submit a request by email (firstname.lastname@example.org) or phone (315) 228-7111

 ITS will create Moodle courses shells for special purposes, such as administration; research groups; student or faculty resource repository; or, committees.
 Please submit a request by email (email@example.com) or phone (315) 228-7111, including the purpose and a suggested course name.